mjordan/islandora_workbench_docs/docs/installation.md

     Some systems have both Python 2 and Python 3 installed.
 It's a good idea to check which version is used when you run `python`.
 To do this, run `python --version`, which will output something like "Python 2.7.17" or "Python 3.8.10".
 If `python --version` indicates you're running version 2, try running `python3 --version` to see if you have version 3 installed.

     Also, if you installed an alternate version of Python 3.x on your system (for example via Homebrew on a Mac), you may need to run Workbench by calling that Python interpreter directly.
 For Python 3.x installed via Homebrew, that will be at `/opt/homebrew/bin/python3`, so to run Workbench you would use `/opt/homebrew/bin/python3 workbench` while in the `islandora_workbench` directory.

+If you are using Drupal 8.5 or earlier, please refer to the "Using Drupal 8.5 or earlier" section below.
+If you are using Python 3.8, please refer to that section below.

 ## Installing Islandora Workbench